polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/08 - Changing your tree.md

 - **[insert-after]**, inserts nodes, *after* some specified nodes

 These four Active Events, allows you to modify your lambda objects, during the execution of your lambda.
-Notice, the **[set]** event, which in addition to changing a node, also can completely remove nodes, values and names.
+Notice, the **[set]** event, which in addition to changing a node, also can completely remove nodes, values, or names for you.
 Hence, with these four events, you have all the 4 basic *"CRUD"* operations available for your lambda objects, and its individual nodes.

 **Definition**; *"CRUD"* is an acronym, and means *"Create, Remove, Update and Delete"*, and is a reference to all the 4 basic operations